-Non-exempt (hourly) employees are expected to clock in and out using the Frontline system.
+Hourly employees are expected to clock in and out using the Frontline system.
 Hours entered into the system individual employees are considered the official record of hours worked.
 It is each employee's individual responsibility to follow proper procedure for recording hours.
 This includes, but is not limited to: